panmar/panmar.github.io/content/crazy-little-thing-called-float.rst

     printf("%1.10f\n", 0.7f); // 0.6999999881

-The floats are represented less densely the farther from 0.0 the number is.
-This mean the farther away you are from 0.0 the bigger **holes** you will encounter that don't have any representation.
+The floats are represented less densely the farther the number is from 0.0.
+This means that the farther away you are from 0.0 the larger **gaps** you will encounter without any representation.

 Lets look at the numbers from the first code sample: